A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Case studies

 \cref{fig:cstr_rlmpc} clearly indicates that the trained policy $\pi$ used to construct $V$ has no knowledge of the state constraints.
 Indeed, it was trained in a global goal-driven fashion, meaning it comes as no surprise to see it almost always violates the constraints, indicated by a large mass at the bottom of \cref{fig:cstr_rlmpc}.
 However, this comes with a significant payoff in terms of eventually achieving the goal, as the \ac{RL} agent spends more time overall near the goal than the \ac{MPC}-based agents.
 The robust \ac{MPC} agent shows good constraint satisfaction with its time outside constraints tapering away from zero.
 However, there is wide variation in its time near the goal.
 This manifests in trajectories where the agent does an excellent job at avoiding constraint violations, but is never able to reach the goal as a result.

 Finally, the \ac{RL} $+$ \ac{MPC} agent, deploying \cref{eq:QMPC}, has similar or slightly tighter constraint satisfaction to the robust \ac{MPC} agent, but without the same extreme lows.
 Overall, the time spent near the goal is more consistent (like the \ac{RL} agent), but with excellent constraint satisfaction.
 A time profile of all three agents is shown in \cref{fig:cstr_rlmpc_profile}.
+The initial state was chosen to illustrate the extreme behaviors of the \ac{MPC} and \ac{RL} agents that exist in \cref{fig:cstr_rlmpc}.
 As indicated, the unconstrained \ac{RL} agent represents the quickest path to the goal, while the \ac{MPC} agent is only able to stick to the state constraints.
-The \ac{RL} $+$ \ac{MPC} agent tampers the \ac{RL} agent's trajectory, hitting the upper bound of concentration $c_A$ just long enough until it can regulate $c_B$ effectively.
+The \ac{RL} $+$ \ac{MPC} agent tempers the \ac{RL} agent's trajectory, hitting the upper bound of concentration $c_A$ just long enough until it can regulate $c_B$ effectively.